-The bill creates a complaint process for a person whose business identity or personal identifying information has been used in the filing of these documents with the secretary of state without authority or for fraudulent activity.
-If a complaint is submitted with the secretary of state, the secretary may forward the complaint to the attorney general for further investigation.
+The act creates a complaint process for a person whose business identity or personal identifying information has been used in the filing of these documents with the secretary of state without authority or for fraudulent activity.
+If a complaint is submitted with the secretary of state, the secretary must forward the complaint to the attorney general for further investigation.
 The attorney general may investigate the complaint and refer the complaint to an administrative law judge.

 - Mark the business record with a notice that the entity is fraudulent or unauthorized;